didierbrun/DBPathRecognizer/README.md

 For example, the letter D & P have a similar draw-direction-path, however you can discriminate each one by detecting the position of the last point (up -> it's a P, down -> it's a D).
 The PathInfos struct transmited to the filter function will help you to determine the new score.

-Your custom filter function signature should conform to this signature : ((score:Int, infos:PathInfos) -> newScore:Int) :
+Your custom filter function should conform to this signature : ((score:Int, infos:PathInfos) -> newScore:Int) :

 ```
 recognizer.addModel(PathModel(directions: [2,6,7,0,1,2,3,4], datas:"P", filter:{